sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 and file templates for your project.
 Paths can be set relative to a project base path, folder creation is supported and settings are saved between sessions.

-###Channel:

-######Duplicate Channel

-A new option 'Duplicate Channel' was added to the Channels Menu.
-'Duplicate Channel' - other than Mari's Default Copy/Paste of Channels - will create a true duplicate of the source channel.

-- Channel Layers will be linked to original channel and channel duplication is avoided
-- Internal Sharing of layers from one point of the layerstack to another is kept without referencing original src channel
-- External Sharing of Layers (layers from 2nd channel shared into src channel) is maintained and direct links to 2nd channel are restored in duplicate channel
-- Mixed or combined Internal & External Sharing is maintained without referencing original src channel

 #####Selection:

 ######Isolate Selection